 In 2003 three new bridges were erected over Parsons Gully which runs through the course.
 These allow play to be continued during times of heavy rain.

-In May 2015 Scone Golf Club amalgamated with Scone RSL Club and now operates as a sub-club of Scone Sporties.
+In May 2015 Scone Golf Club amalgamated with Scone RSL Club and now operates as a sub-club of The Scone RSL Group.
 Scone RSL Club operates two licensed venues, the RSL Club in Guernsey Street and Scone Sporties in Aberdeen Street (the old Golf Club premises).